Learn more about the WEPs CEO Leadership Awards:

-Recognizes a company for its public, unwavering and proactive commitment to gender equality throughout its business operations that is complemented by a record of expansive programming elevating women’s equality in the workplace and throughout their communities.
+Recognizes a company for its public, unwavering and proactive commitment to gender equality throughout its business operations that is complemented by a record of expansive programming elevating women’s equality in the workplace and throughout it communities.

 Recognizes a company for taking coordinated action and implementing policies to deliver powerful results aligned with the 7 Principles.